 - Alaska Cruise and Land Tours

-In the image above Luxury Cruises and River Cruises are at top because during this season the website is focusing on retired and vacationers with out children.
+In the image above Luxury Cruises and River Cruises are at the top because during this season the website is focusing on retired and vacationers with our children.

 As the Holidays roll around, Thanksgiving through New Years the focus is on family vacations because this is usually the time when families plan their vacations.

 The Sidebar is showing a drop-down menu of all the offices and phone numbers and under that are travel videos by our favorite travel suppliers.

 Note: Sometimes the supplier videos are also shown on their featured pages.

 This is the bottom area at the end of each page so you want to give your viewers an option to contact you, find more information or ways to stay connected.

 This footer offers the headquarters contact information including phone numbers and address, Latest additions or updates, and a simple easy form to receive email updates.

 Also, there is a list linking to our major social networks, RSS feed and sitemap so visitors can follow updates to the website.

 What Each Footer Should Contain